rax-register/rax-register.github.io/_posts/2020-07-08-htb-legacy.md

 =======================================================

-To root this machine we will use Metasploit to exploit a vulnerable version of Unix Samba Server documented in MS08-067.
-This particular exploit is a Remote Command Injection Vulnerability and obtains root privileges instantly.
+To root this machine we will use Metasploit to exploit a vulnerability in NetAPI32.dll through the Server Service and a specially crafted Remote Procedure Call, as documented in MS08-067.
+This particular exploit achives remote code execution as NT/AUTHORITY SYSTEM (root) level privileges instantly.
 After using Metasploit, we will also find a python script which exploits the same vulnerability, generate our own shellcode using msfvenom, and then run the python script for manual exploitation.

 <p>&nbsp;</p>

 =======================================================